Resource-efficient equivariant quantum convolutional neural networks: Demonstration: noisy quantum data classification

-The second advantage of the equivariant sp-QCNN is the high measurement efficiency stemming from its splitting structure.
+Another advantage of the equivariant sp-QCNN is the high measurement efficiency stemming from its splitting structure.
 In Figs.~\ref{fig: training} (a)--(c), the equivariant sp-QCNN (blue solid lines) displays faster convergences of training loss, test loss, and test accuracy than the randomized QCNN (orange dashed lines).
-This result supports the theoretical analysis of the high measurement efficiency of the equivariant sp-QCNNs in Sec.~\ref{sec: sp-QCNN}.
-In the randomized model, the large statistical errors of the gradient estimation disturb the stable and fast optimization to slow down the training process.
+Since the number of measurement shots used for each epoch is consistent across all the models, this result indicates that our model can be trained with fewer measurement shots.
+Furthermore, in Fig.~\ref{fig: grad_mag} (b), the gradient magnitude of the equivariant sp-QCNN converges to a smaller value more quickly compared to the randomized model.
+These results support the theoretical analysis for the high measurement efficiency of the equivariant sp-QCNNs.
+In the randomized model, the large statistical errors in gradient estimation hinder stable and fast optimization, slowing down the training process (and resulting in the convergence to a larger gradient magnitude).
 Conversely, the high measurement efficiency of the equivariant sp-QCNN suppresses the statistical errors to stabilize the optimization and accelerate the training process.